ikanar/Comment_Sentiment_Analyzer/README.md

 Enter a YouTube link and this program returns a Pandas Dataframe with Sentiment scores.
 Uses the VADER Model

 Installation Guide:
-In temerinal enter the following
+In terminal enter the following
 pip install pandas
 pip install nltk
 pip install lyricsgenius